rkarthik29/Bodo-get-started/README.md

     cd Bodo-get-started

-Run the command below to setup the repository
+Run the command below to setup the repository.
+Go up to the root of the repository if you are still in examples.

+    cd ..

     ./setup-bodo-conda.sh